Flakster/JARL-Just-Another-Ruby-Linter-/README.md

 # JARL (Just Another Ruby Linter)
-This is the final project for the Ruby module in the Microverse's full stack remote developer program
+This is the final project for the Ruby module in the Microverse's full-stack remote developer program

 JARL is a beginner level linter that checks ruby .rb code files for the following rules:
 - Maximum 100 lines per file